anshpayal/ObjectOrientedProgramming/README.md

 **AFTER EVERY CONCEPT CHECKOUT CODE AND RESEARCH MORE FOR BETTER UNDERSTANDING**
- - ### Why OOPS in C++?
-    - As the size of program increases the readability, maintainbility and bug free nature of program decrease.
-    - This was the major problem with C language which relied upon function or procedures.(Hence named as procedural programming language)
-    - Data security is another main concern in C language.
- - ### Procedural Oriented Programming
-    - The main focus is on function not in flow of data.
-    - Function can either use local or global data.
-    - Data moves openly from function to function.

 - ### Object Oriented Programming
     - It is programming paradigm that is defined using Object instead of only functions
     - The object contains data (data members) and operations (function or member function) which is used to manipulate the data members. <br> OR <br>